davidelan/psychology-test/README.md

 ### Chance to re-take the questionnaires

-At the end of the program, regardless of whether the user decided to get the advice, they get the option to re-take the test, including the questionnaire choice.
+At the end of the program, regardless of whether the user decided to get the advice, they get the option to retake the test, including the questionnaire choice.

 ### Error Handling

-The error handling and data validation when the name of the user is entered and when choosing the questionnaire is dealt with the Python Try Except Exception Handling.
+The error handling and data validation when the name of the user is entered and when choosing the questionnaire are dealt with the Python Try Except Exception Handling.

 ![error handling](/assets/images/error-handling.jpg)

 ## Use of Google Sheets

 As already mentioned before, GoogleSheets were used in this project.
-The purpose was to store the various information such as questionnaires' questions and possible answers and all descriptions and to save the name of the user.
+The purpose was to store the various information such as questionnaires' questions, possible answers and all descriptions and to save the name of the user.
 In fact, there are two sheets called "questionnaires" and "descriptions".

 ![google sheets](/assets/images/google-sheet.jpg)